knaveightt/knaves-club/dm/README.md

 - Update `/etc/lightdm/lightdm.conf` by changing `greeter-session=` to equal lightdm-webkit2-greeter

-The theme I use is the litarvan theme.
+The theme I use is the Aether theme.
 To use this theme, the following steps need to be performed:
-- Unzip the tar.gz file downloaded to /usr/share/lightdm-webkit/themes/litarvan
+- `git clone git@github.com:NoiSek/Aether.git`
+- `sudo cp --recursive Aether /usr/share/lightdm-webkit/themes/Aether`
-- Edit /etc/lightdm/lightdm-webkit2-greeter.conf and set theme to litarvan
+- Edit /etc/lightdm/lightdm-webkit2-greeter.conf and set theme to Aether